Varsha-5/M1_Currency_Converter_and_Denomination_Calculator/README.md

 1. **Generation of makefile:** To overcome this problem research on makefiles was done.
 2. **Unity testing:** Initially a few testcases did not pass, to overcome this issue debugging of program was performed.

+# GitHub Actions
+* Build using Make for CI
+* Unit tests with Cunit
+* Static code analysis using cppcheck
+* Dynamic Code analysis using Valgrind
+* A Static Analysis using Git-Inspector

 ## Learning Resources
 1. [A Research on Currencies](https://www.nationsonline.org/oneworld/currencies.htm)